disq/marax-pico/README.md

 ## Configuration

 - Copy `adafruit_bitmap_font`, `adafruit_display_text`, `adafruit_minimqtt` and `adafruit_st7789.mpy` to `lib/`
-- Copy `env.example` as `.env` to the Pico and edit it, filling out WiFi and MQTT details.
+- Copy `env.example` as `.env` to the Pico and edit it, filling out WiFi and MQTT details
 - Copy `code.py` to the Pico

 ## Connections

 - Connect RX, TX and GND from the 6-pin debug interface under the Mara X to Pico pins 1, 2 and 3 (`GP0`, `GP1` and `GND`).
 Then swap pins 1 and 2, because it never works on the first try.
-Refer to Similar Projects section for detailed pictures on where to connect on the Mara X.
+Refer to Similar Projects section for detailed pictures on where to connect on the Mara X

 - Stick the MC-38 reed switch (white in the pictures) to the side of the pump (green for me, your colour may vary)